Media Mining Memory – Nigeria

 Teaching with Media Mining Memory

-These tools translate the dataset into interactive activities for undergraduate classrooms, community workshops, and reading groups.
+Interactive activities for undergraduate classrooms, community workshops, and reading groups.

 Interactive word cloud